nawaminp/nawaminp/README.md

-### Hi, Nice to meet you.
-I'm Nott.
+### Hi, I'm Nott.
+Nice to meet you.

 I'm a developer skilled in web and mobile app development.
 I began as an Android app developer and expanded into web development, building APIs with Node.js and creating applications using Next.js and TypeScript.
 I also handle DevOps, managing server instances and AWS architecture, integrating with various third-party services.
+I also serve as a branch manager, leading a team of junior and mid-level developers, driving collaboration, boosting morale, and overseeing general management.

 ## Education 👨‍🎓